johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

 `vital-editors` as our example, if you look in [`/packages/vital-demo/src/shadow/@bodiless/vital-editors`](https://github.com/johnsonandjohnson/Bodiless-JS/tree/main/packages/vital-demo/src/shadow/%40bodiless/vital-editors), you can see how to go about shadowing the `EditorPlain` and `RichText` components.

+The [API documentation](/Development/API/) is a good resource to use to see what token collections are shadowable.

 To get into the finer details of the structure required to make a component shadowable, please see the [Creating a Shadowable Token Collection](#creating-a-shadowable-token-collection) section below,